Buick Regal: Grand National, Turbo-T and T-Type

 In 1978, the first turbocharged Regal was introduced as the Regal Sport Coupe.
 Turbo versions were originally offered with either a two- or a four-barrel carburetor and 150 or 165 hp, but the two-barrel option was removed for 1979.
-Meanwhile, the four-barrel's maximum output crept up to 170 hp.
-Power remained unchanged until 1982, when it crept back up to 175 hp and then 180 hp in 1983, when the Sport Coupe was replaced by the Regal T-Type.
+Meanwhile, the four-barrel's maximum output increased to 170 hp.
+Power remained unchanged until 1982, when it increased to 175 hp and then 180 hp in 1983, when the Sport Coupe was replaced by the Regal T-Type.

 In February 1982, the Grand National debuted, which was named for the NASCAR Winston Cup Grand National Series (the "Grand National" term was part of the Cup series nomenclature until 1986).
 Buick had won the Manufacturers Cup in 1981 and 1982, and wanted to capitalize on its success: "What wins on Sunday, sells on Monday", and hoping to revive their performance image from the 1960s with the Buick Skylark Gran Sport.
-These 1982 cars were not painted black, which may confuse those not familiar with them.
-All started out as charcoal gray Regals that were shipped off to a subcontractor for finishing.
+These 1982 cars were not painted black.
+All examples started out as charcoal gray Regals that were shipped off to a subcontractor for finishing.

 Originally intended for a run of 100 units, Cars and Concepts of Brighton, Michigan, retrofitted 215 Regals with the GN package.
-Most obvious was the light silver-gray firemist paint added to each side.
+Most obvious was the light silver-gray Firemist paint added to each side.
 Red pinstripes and billboard shadow lettering proclaiming "Buick" were applied.
 The wheel opening moldings and rocker panel moldings were blacked out using black vinyl tape.
 Finally, a front air dam and rear spoiler were installed.
 On the inside, special "Lear-Siegler" seats were installed.
 These seats are fully adjustable and were covered with silver brandon cloth with black vinyl inserts.
 The front seat had Buick's "6" emblem embroidered onto them.
 Also, a special clock delete plate was added to the instrument panel which contained the yellow and orange "6" logo and the words "Grand National Buick Motor Division".)

 The 1982 GN came with a naturally aspirated 252 CID V6 engine with 125 hp at 4000 rpm and 205 lbft of torque at 2000 rpm.
 Of the 215 Grand Nationals produced in 1982, at least 35 were based on the Buick Regal Sport Coupe package with the turbocharged 3791 cc V6 engine with 175 hp at 4000 rpm and 275 lbft of torque at 2600 rpm.
 There were only 2022 Sport coupes produced in 1982, and the number of cars with both the GN and Sport coupe packages is estimated to be fewer than 50.